Sanghrakshit12/Walletify/README.md

 Contributions are welcome!
 If you have any ideas for improvements, feel free to open an issue or submit a pull request.
 Please adhere to the project's code of conduct.

-## License

-This project is licensed under the NIT License.

 ## Authors

 - Sanghrakshit gautam